Electronic Benefits Transfer

-Making a TANF (cash) withdraw at certain ATMs is illegal even if the Quest logo is on an ATM.
+Making a TANF (cash) withdrawal at certain ATMs is illegal even if the Quest logo is on an ATM.

 Under Indiana law (IC 12-13-14-4.5), specific restrictions make it illegal to access TANF benefits at certain establishments.
 It is a Class C misdemeanor to use your Hoosier Works card at the following locations:

-A person convicted of a Class C misdemeanor can be jailed for up to sixty (60) days and can be fined up to five hundred (500) dollars.
+A person convicted of a Class C misdemeanor can be jailed for up to 60 days and can be fined up to 500 dollars.

 TANF may be used to purchase both food and non-food items (soap, diapers, hygiene etc.)

 Most stores, especially large grocery stores, are able to give change or cash from a TANF transaction.
 However, depending on the store’s policy, not all will offer cash-back.